 St Dunstan's Festival

-This year our outdoor stage will play host to local musicians while artisans showcase and sell their crafts in the Big Top, meanwhile workshops will offer people of all ages opportunities to try circus skills, soul singing, or hear from local authors and artists about their work.
+Our outdoor stage will showcase live performances by local musicians, while artisan makers and designers will sell and exhibit their work in the Big Top.
+Throughout the Festival, hands-on workshops will invite visitors of all ages to try everything from circus skills to soul singing, or to hear inspiring talks from local authors, artists, and performers.

 Richard Gregg